Peterborough United

 By the time Peterborough accessed the Football League in 1960, there were floodlights and, in time, TV facilities.

 The main stand was converted to all-seating in the early 1990s and further modernisations saw capacity reduced to 14,100 – more than twice that stood here for the FA Cup tie with Swansea in 1965, London Road’s record attendance of just over 30,000.
-Current capacity is just over 15,000.
+Currently the ground can welcome 13,500.

-The home London Road Stand remains a classic terrace end while the all-seated Moy’s End opposite, aka the DESKGO Stand, usually accommodates away fans depending on demand.
-For all games, too, visiting supporters are also allocated Blocks A and B, Upper and Lower (gates 2-4), of the main North Stand, nearest Moy’s End.
-The club shop and main ticket office are behind the main stand.
-Opposite, the BGL South Stand is the family area.
+The home London Road Stand remains a classic terrace end thanks to rail seating introduced in 2022-23.
+Opposite, the GH Display Stand is still all-seated, accommodating away fans behind the goal depending on demand.
+For all games, too, visiting supporters are also allocated Blocks A and B, Upper and Lower (gates 2-4), of the Main Stand, nearest Moy’s End.
+The club shop and main ticket office sit behind here.
+Opposite, the Meerkat South Stand is the family area.

 In 2020, an agreement was signed for The Embankment on the city side of the river to be developed, which will include a new 19,500-capacity stadium.
-Projected completion date is 2023.
-London Road will be demolished and the site used for housing.
+Projected completion date is later this decade. when plans call for London Road to be demolished and the site used for housing.

 Going to the ground – tips and timings